 A serialized narrative, like the X-Men series, requires multiple installments.
 The 1930s Flash Gordon film serials are obvious examples, but each of those installments were much shorter than a contemporary Hollywood movie and distributed more frequently.
 X2 arrives three years after X-Men, but it behaves like the next Flash Gordon chapter.
 It addresses dangling plot threads from the previous installment and introduces new plot threads to be resolved in a subsequent installment.
 In doing so, X2 finally introduces a narrative format to the superhero genre, similar to the monthly schedule of the comic books upon which these films are based.

 Marvel’s cinematic strategy at this point is to diversify, setting up production deals with different studios.
 Twentieth Century Fox produces X-Men; Sony’s Columbia Pictures makes Spider-Man; Universal will release Hulk within the year.
 But Marvel never surrenders their characters entirely.
 Starting with Spider-Man, a distinctive flipbook logo emerges to signify Marvel’s involvement with a project.
 (The first time I saw Spider-Man in theaters, audiences cheered for that logo.)

 Spider-Man was a massive financial success — the first film to make over $100 million in its opening weekend.
-Now other studios are scrambling to make their own superhero movie, and Marvel’s diversification strategy pays off in a big way.
-Daredevil is the first of four superhero movies released in 2003 — and one of three Marvel properties released theatrically that year.
+Other studios scrambled to make their own superhero movie.
+Daredevil is where Marvel’s diversification strategy begins to pay off.
+It is the first of four superhero movies released in 2003 — and one of three Marvel properties released theatrically that year.
 Marvel not only diversifies its distributors, but its content as well.
 Daredevil makes a number of aesthetic choices in response to Spider-Man, trying to assert its own distinct identity.